sverweij/js-makedepend/README.md

 ### Makedepend.js
 A `makedepend` for javascript ES6, CommonJS and AMD (/ RequireJS).

-For all two of you using `Makefiles` to build JavaDcript based projects.
+For all two of you using `Makefiles` to build JavaScript based projects.

 ### Basic usage
 Include this target in your Makefile (assuming your JavaScript source code resides in `src`).